Buff-spotted woodpecker

-The buff-spotted woodpecker (Campethera nivosa) is a species of bird in the family Picidae.
+The buff-spotted woodpecker (Pardipicus nivosus) is a species of bird in the family Picidae.
 It is native to large parts of tropical central Africa.
 It has an extremely wide range and is an uncommon species, and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".

 Description

 The buff-spotted woodpecker is a small species growing to a length of about 15 cm.
 The male has a dark olive or blackish crown and a bright red nape, with the other parts of the head whitish or buff streaked with olive.
 The female lacks the red nape.
 Both sexes have plain green upper parts, and yellowish-olive or dark olive underparts, spotted or barred with buff.
 The beak is curved and rather short.

 Distribution and habitat

 The buff-spotted woodpecker is native to the African tropical rainforest.
 Its typical habitat is primary and secondary tropical forest at altitudes of up to about 1800 m, but most common at altitudes less than 950 m.